epistoteles/Modergator/.github/README.md

 ```
 ## 🧱 Components

+### Documentation

+We have documented our code with Swagger.
+The Swagger links will displayed in the terminal after running source run.sh.

 ### 🖼 Meme API

 The detection of hatespeech for memes has been developed by Niklas Muennighoff (https://github.com/Muennighoff/vilio).
 We have added the prediction for a single meme as an input.